ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 Additionally, you no longer need to maintain a CKEditor&nbsp;5-specific webpack or Vite configuration and can use CKEditor&nbsp;5 with any modern bundler or JavaScript meta-framework.

 The setups we presented above are what you should aim for when migrating your project to the new installation methods.

+## Sunset of old installation methods and deprecation timelines

+//TODO

 ## Migrating from the old installation methods